graysky2/anything-sync-daemon/USAGE.md

 ## PREVIEW MODE

-The preview option can be called to show users exactly what asd will do/is doing based on the entries in /etc/asd.conf as well printout useful information such as dir size, paths, and if any recovery snapshots have been created.
+The preview option can be called to show users exactly what `asd` will do/is doing based on the entries in the `asd` configuration file as well as print useful information such as directory size, paths, and data about any recovery snapshots that have been created.

 ```shell-session
 $ asd p